fin-cli/checksum-command/README.md

 **EXAMPLES**

     # Verify the checksums of all installed plugins
-    $ fp plugin verify-checksums --all
+    $ fin plugin verify-checksums --all
     Success: Verified 8 of 8 plugins.

     # Verify the checksums of a single plugin, Akismet in this case
-    $ fp plugin verify-checksums akismet
+    $ fin plugin verify-checksums akismet
     Success: Verified 1 of 1 plugins.

 ## Installing

-This package is included with FP-CLI itself, no additional installation necessary.
+This package is included with FIN-CLI itself, no additional installation necessary.

-To install the latest version of this package over what's included in FP-CLI, run:
+To install the latest version of this package over what's included in FIN-CLI, run:

-    fp package install git@github.com:fp-cli/checksum-command.git
+    fin package install git@github.com:fin-cli/checksum-command.git

 ## Contributing